bakdata/rebalancing-demo/README.md

  * Create topics: `input-topic` and `output-topic`
  * Start non-static deployment
  * Start `kafka-console-producer` and `kafka-console-consumer`
  * Write random strings into the `kafka-console-producer` and see if the messages arrive at the `kafka-console-consumer`.
-(You will also see them in the logs of the kubernetes pods)
+(You will also see them in the logs of the Kubernetes pods)

 Test:
  * Write `wait` into the `kafka-console-producer`.
 The message blocks one consumer for 15 minutes.